FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/properties_file_win.md

 ## Password management

-The passwords used in the <span class="code">initialize.properties</span> file are encrypted in the original file when you run the installation builder.
+The passwords used in the `initialize.properties` file are encrypted in the original file when you run the installation builder.
 You can then use the original file as a template for future installations.
 Impacted passwords are prefaced by &lt;CFT\_PASSWORD>, and include the following:

 -   CryptoKey\_Password
 -   UI\_DefaultUser\_Password